The values of unipotent characters at unipotent elements for groups of type $E_8$ and ${^2\!E}_6$: Ree's formula and (generalised) Green functions

 we thus get

-The only unknowns in this formula are the (sizes of the) intersections $\mf B_0^Fw\mf B_0^F\cap O_u$ and the values $R_x(u)$ for $x\in X(\mf W)$.
+Since the values $\phi_q(T_w)$ are known \cite{GeMi} (and explicitly accessible through {\sffamily CHEVIE} \cite{MiChv}), the only unknowns in this formula are the (sizes of the) intersections $\mf B_0^Fw\mf B_0^F\cap O_u$ and the values $R_x(u)$ for $x\in X(\mf W)$.
 To get information on $\mf B_0^Fw\mf B_0^F\cap O_u$, we will (as suggested by Definition~\ref{Defgood}) try to evaluate the above equation for $w\in\mf W$ such that $w\looparrowright\cO$, with $\cO$ the conjugacy class of $\mf G$ containing $u$.
 As for the values of $R_x(u)$, we now explain how the computation of the $R_x|_{\mf G^F_{\mathrm{uni}}}$ for $x\in X(\mf W)$ can be carried out \emph{up to certain roots of unity}, using Lusztig's algorithm provided in \cite[Chap.~24]{LuCS5} combined with the explicit knowledge of the generalised Springer correspondence \cite{LuIC}, \cite{Sp}, \cite{HSpring}. \end{0}

 \begin{Rem} Let $\cO\subseteq\mf G$ be a unipotent class, and assume that there exists a unique $\mf G^F$-conjugacy class in $\cO^F$ which intersects the Bruhat cell $\mf B_0^Fw\mf B_0^F$ non-trivially for $w\looparrowright\cO$.
 (As already stated in \Cref{Thmgood}, this will turn out to be true in the vast majority of cases.)
 Then, denoting by $u_0\in\cO^F$ an element of this class (that is, $u_0$ satisfies condition (b) in \Cref{Defgood}), we have $\mf B_0^Fw\mf B_0^F\cap O_{u_0}=(\mf B_0w\mf B_0\cap\cO)^F$ and the number $|(\mf B_0w\mf B_0\cap\cO)^F|$ can be computed explicitly, see \cite[\S 5]{GCH}.
 Hence, in view of formula \eqref{HeckeFormula} in \ref{Ree}, the number $m(u_0,w)$ (for $w\looparrowright\cO$) and the centraliser order $|C_{\mf G^F}(u_0)|$ determine one another.
 So if $\cO$ is a class as above and if we manage to compute $m(u_0,w)$ for a good $u_0\in\cO^F$, we can read off the centraliser order $|C_{\mf G^F}(u_0)|$ from formula \eqref{HeckeFormula} in \ref{Ree}.
 This will in some cases be a useful tool to deduce that a certain representative $u_0$ which satisfies condition (b) in \Cref{Defgood} also satisfies condition (a) (so that $u_0$ is good). \end{Rem}